git-user-amruta-14/StopWatch/README.md

-# This is a StopWatch mini Project.
+# This is a StopWatch mini Project.<br>
+Author: Amruta Gole